deegree/deegree.github.io/pages/demo.md

 ## deegree demos

-These are hosted versions of the four official example workspaces for deegree webservices 3.3:
+These are hosted versions of the four official example workspaces for deegree webservices:

 <em>NOTE: For the hosted versions, access to the service console has been disabled.
 Also, support for transactional WFS or CSW requests is deactivated.</em>

 <hr>
 ### deegree INSPIRE Demo Workspace

-A basic INSPIRE View and Download Services setup (&gt; <a href="https://download.deegree.org/documentation/3.3.20/html/lightly.html#example-workspace-1-inspire-network-services" target="_blank" rel="noopener noreferrer">more info</a>&nbsp;on usage of demo).
+A basic INSPIRE View and Download Services setup (&gt; <a href="https://download.deegree.org/documentation/current/html/#anchor-workspace-inspire" target="_blank" rel="noopener noreferrer">more info</a>&nbsp;on usage of demo).

 <p class="btn"><a href="https://demo.deegree.org/inspire-workspace/" target="_blank" rel="noopener noreferrer">Start INSPIRE Demo</a></p>